 Description

-The east elevation has a stepped parapet.
-The remaining elevation is blank and is abutted by an adjoining building.
+The east elevation has a stepped parapet and is otherwise blank, abutted by an adjoining building.
 The south elevation is three storeys of blank red-brick with a recessed section to the far left, with vestiges of a previously abutting building remaining.
-The west elevation has faience cladding on its left side with a single window on the upper floors, similarly detailed to the principal elevation but without vertical elements.
+The west elevation has faience cladding on its left side with a single window on the upper floors, similarly detailed to the principal elevation but without vertical pier elements.
 The ground floor is shopped.
-The remainder is red-brick, some painted, with plain window openings having reconstituted stone lintels (painted) and projecting cills.
-To the left of centre are two openings wide with irregular window arrangement; to the right are three openings wide.
-All windows are blocked except those on the second storey.
+The remainder of the west elevation is red-brick, some painted, with plain window openings having reconstituted stone lintels (painted) and projecting cills.
+The left-centre section is two openings wide with an irregular window arrangement; the right side is three openings wide, with all windows blocked except those on the second storey.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.